Forcing a unique minimum spanning tree and a unique shortest path: Forcing a unique shortest path

-While \shortexcsssp{} is \NP-complete, we can find in polynomial time a minimum cost anti-forcing set for a given shortest $s$-$t$ path $P$ in $G$ by reducing it to the minimum multiway cut problem on directed acyclic graphs, which can be solved in polynomial time~\cite{Bentz07}.
+Suppose that there is an anti-forcing set $S \subseteq E(H)$ of size at most $2k(n-1)$.
+Let $P$ be the unique relevant path between $s_1$ and $t_{2k}$ in $G - S$.
+Observe first that $P$ does not contain (an edge of) any bypass; otherwise $S$ must contain an edge in each of the other $2k(n-1) + 1$ bypasses with the same end vertices.
+Hence, $P$ visits all $s_i$'s and $t_i$'s, as well as a single vertex in each $A_i$ and $B_i$.
+Now we let $K_A = V(P) \cap A$ and $K_B = V(P) \cap B$.
+We then show that $K = K_A \cup K_B$ is a $k \times k$ biclique of $G$.
+Suppose for a contradiction that there exists $(a, b) \in K_A \times K_B$ such that $\{a, b\} \not\in E$.
+Then, $H$ contains $2k(n-1) + 2$ bypasses between $a$ and $b$.
+Since $|S| \le 2k(n-1)$, $H - S$ contains one of these bypasses, which contradicts the uniqueness of $P$.
+Hence, $K$ is a biclique of $G$. \end{proof} While \shortexcsssp{} is \NP-complete, we can find in polynomial time a minimum cost anti-forcing set for a given shortest $s$-$t$ path $P$ in $G$ by reducing it to the minimum multiway cut problem on directed acyclic graphs, which can be solved in polynomial time~\cite{Bentz07}.

 \begin{theorem} Let $G$ be an edge-weighted directed graph with $s, t \in V(G)$ and let $P$ be a shortest path from $s$ to $t$ in $G$.
 Then, a minimum anti-forcing set $S$ for $P$ can be computed in polynomial time. \end{theorem} \begin{proof} We reduce the problem to \mwcut{} on directed acyclic graphs.
-Let $H$ be a directed graph and Let $T\subseteq V(H)$ be a terminal set.
+Let $H$ be a directed graph and let $T\subseteq V(H)$ be a terminal set.
 A \emph{multiway cut} for $T$ is a set $S \subseteq E(H)$ such that for any terminal pair $s, t \in T$, there is no path from $s$ to $t$ in $H-S$.
 Given a directed graph $H$ and $T \subseteq V(H)$, the task of \mwcut{} is to compute a minimum cardinality multiway cut of $(H, T)$.

 Due to \cref{obs:shortest-path-dag}, we can assume that the given graph $G$ is a directed acyclic graph and the paths from $s$ to $t$ are exactly the shortest $s$-$t$ paths in the original graph.
 We show that $S$ is an anti-forcing set for $s$-$t$ paths of $G$ if and only if $S$ is a multiway cut for $V(P)$ on $H \coloneqq G-E(P)$.